elricsfate/terraform-provider-vultr/README.md

 # Build

-**NOTE**: This plugin is intended to work with Terraform V0.8.8 or earlier.
-Compiling against the current Terraform master will result in an API error from Terraform.

 **NOTE**: Go must be => 1.7.x.
 This means the default go package in Ubuntu 16.04.2 is *NOT* sufficient

 Setup the Go workspace: